The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 The toolbar at the bottom of the Editor gives you shortcuts for faster building:

-+ → Access the full menu of tile types.
++ Tile → Access the full menu of tile types and categories.

 📌 Pro Tips:

-Open the Theme Builder early.
+Open the Theme tool early.
 Setting your logo, fonts, and colors upfront ensures a consistent look across every page.

 Preview frequently.
 A page that looks balanced in the Editor might feel crowded in learner mode.
 Previewing helps catch formatting issues early.